Sources of Tax Law

 There are numerous administrative sources of federal tax law.
 Treasury Regulations are the most frequently encountered.

 IRS documents provide additional sources of federal tax law.
-Many of these documents are published weekly in the Internal Revenue Bulletin.
+Many of these documents are published weekly in the Internal Revenue Bulletin (“IRB”).
 These are cumulated every six months and published in the Cumulative Bulletin.
 These documents include revenue rulings, revenue procedures, notices, and announcements.
 Chief counsel advice, private letter rulings, determination letters, technical advice memoranda, actions on decisions, general counsel memoranda, field service advice, technical expedited advice memoranda, service center advice, chief counsel bulletins, litigation guideline memoranda, chief counsel notices, IRS information letters, IRS compliance officer memoranda, IRS technical assistance, the internal revenue manual, and IRS publications are other IRS documents that establish federal tax law.

-These sources of law are often beneficial for taxpayers, but taxpayers fail to take advantage them.
+These sources of law are often beneficial for taxpayers, but taxpayers fail to take advantage of them.
 The IRS knows of these sources of law and they are quick to point to them when they favor the government’s position.
 Taxpayers should be prepared to do the same.

 Judicial Sources of Tax Law

 The authority of these opinions varies based on which court wrote the opinion and when it was written.
-The courts themselves impose restrictions on the precedential authority of its judicial opinions.
+The courts themselves impose restrictions on the precedential authority of their judicial opinions.
 For example, the U.S. Tax Court issues regular opinions, memorandum opinions, and summary opinions.
 Summary opinions have no precedential value and memorandum opinions have limited precedential value.

 The courts may decide the law.
 They may also construe the statutes enacted by Congress.
 The courts have developed various rules of statutory construction that are used for this very purpose (here is an example of statutory construction in action).